neo4j/neo4j/enterprise/README.txt

 For more details, refer to the wiki at http://wiki.neo4j.org/content/Shell, or follow the steps at http://wiki.neo4j.org/content/Shell_Matrix_Example.

+To start a normal Neo4j Shell (without example data) use the neo4j-shell script.

 Example code
 ------------

 You'll find some source code in the examples/ directory.
 These examples progress from setting up a graph, to indexing, to using algorithms.
-Scripts in the bin/ directory run the source code against pre-compiled classes in the lib/ directotry.
+Scripts in the bin/ directory run the source code against pre-compiled classes in the lib/ directory.

 The scripts and related source code are: